 Whether they enjoy what they do or not, they are required to be there for a certain amount of time each day.
 Unless they want to lose their income, they have no choice.

 Once the workday is over though, their time is their own.
 How do they fill this time?
 Do they have any hobbies or do they prefer to stay home and relax?
-Does your character have any hidden talents or anything they really excel at other than their job?
+Does your character have any hidden talents or anything they excel at other than their job?

 This section is a simple but crucial one.

 Your character will have a set of general goals, ambitions, and desires in life.
-But, this particular story is only going to be about one of them.
+But, this particular story is going to be about one of them.

 So, determine your character’s story goal.
 What is their main goal in the context of this script?